human resource application without letterhead

-- Must pass a Federal, State and Tribal background check.
+- Must pass a Federal, State and Tribal background check with no criminal offenses.

-- A high level of personal integrity, professionalism and a firm belief in upholding the oath of confidentiality.
+- A high level of personal integrity, professionalism and belief in upholding the oath of confidentiality.

 - Familiarity with various forms of computer software including Microsoft Word, Outlook Express, Microsoft Outlook, Microsoft Access and Microsoft Excel.